adirh3/Fluent-Search-Tasks/README.md

 ## How to import Tasks?

 To import a Task project, simply download the `.yaml` file and drag and drop it into Fluent Search Tasks window.

+## Contribution

+Feel free to open a pull request for adding new Task projects or refering to a different GitHub page in a `README.md` file.

 ## What are Tasks?